vchrizz/ER-wizard-OLSRd_V1/README.md

     *) WebUI: feature wizard "TCP MSS clamping" hangs when feature wizard "OLSRd_V1" is added *) wizard.html: wrong position (10px lower than should be) of olsrd logo in mozilla firefox *) wizard-run: onlinecheck: fallback from ipv6 to ipv4 does not work because dns resolver prefers v6 (if ipv6 is configured)
+    *) old olsrd for ipv6 was installed as "olsrdv6", new version with "olsrd6" --> fix this by firmware-upgrade!
     updates:
     *) 05/2016 fixed wizard-run: enabled vlans are now correctly displayed as enabled *) 06/2016 fixed wizard-run: added architecture check for ER (mips) and ER-X (mipsel)